imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 Patrick closed off by saying that our role as Lead gives us greater impact.
 And instead of becoming the [_10x Dev_](http://www.construx.com/10x_Software_Development/Productivity_Variations_Among_Software_Developers_and_Teams__The_Origin_of_10x/), we can grow the individuals in our team so that the team becomes the _10x Dev_.

-This keynote really set the tone for the talks that we'd see over the course of the next 2 days in London.
+This keynote really set the tone for the talks that we'd see over the course of the next 2 days.

 [Slides](http://www.slideshare.net/thekua/what-i-wish-i-knew-as-a-first-time-tech-lead) / [Notes](https://github.com/Sch3lp/LeadDevNotes/blob/master/leaddev.md)

-### Heidi Waterhouse - The 7 righteous fights
+### Heidi Waterhouse - The 7 righteous fights<a name="Heidi_Waterhouse">&nbsp;</a>
 The 7 righteous fights... you should be fighting.

 Heidi's ([@wiredferret](http://twitter.com/@wiredferret)) talk was mainly about making sure your application adheres to _Localization_, _Security_, _Extensibility_, _Documentation_, _Affordance_, _Acceptance_ and _Accessibility_.
 If you don’t take these into account, you’ll build up _compound technical debt_.